Usage instructions

 - On iOS it returns

-if no errors have occurred. - On Android it returns the permission authorization status:
+trueif no errors have occurred. - On Android it returns the permission authorization status:

-if user has not given permission.
+trueif user has given permissionfalseif user has not given permission.

-, you should show a message, that possibly there's no data in HealthKit
+If the returned amount is 0, you should show a message, that possibly there's no data in HealthKit or

 user has not given required permissions.